apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

  1. EdgeCursorSerializer
  	* The serializer we use to decode and make sense of the graph cursor that gets returned.

+ The Main difference between ReadGraph and ReadGraph by id is that the Id won't ever bother itself with cursors because it doesn't need to worry about cursor generation.
+Hence the distinction but very similar patterns.

  1. AbstractReadGraph(EdgeById)Filter
  	* An abstract class that defines how we should read graph edges from name(id).
  1. ReadGraphConnection(ById)Filter